google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 Solar Charging — Class-Leading

-With 1,000W max solar input (11-60V, 15A), the Delta 2 Max recharges fully in 2-3 hours of peak sun with a proper solar array.
+With 1,000W max solar input (11-60V, 15A), the Delta 2 Max recharges fully in about 2-3 hours of peak sun with a proper solar array.
 That's twice the solar input of the standard Delta 2 and competitive with units twice the price.

 EV Charging Compatibility